Constraining boundary conditions in non-rational CFTs: Review of BCFTs and the compact free boson

-This means that if $\frac{N}{R}\pm MR\in\Z$ for some integers $N$ and $M$, then the corresponding state $|(N,M)\rangle$ will split into degenerate representations.
+This means that if $\frac{N}{R}\pm MR\in\Z$ for some integers $N$ and $M$, then the Fock space built on the corresponding state $|(N,M)\rangle$ will split into degenerate representations.
 For a given choice of $R$, the full set of Virasoro primaries will be the states $|(N,M)\rangle$ along with the series of degenerate representations that come along with every solution to $\frac{N}{R}\pm MR\in\Z$.

 In this section and the next we will mostly restrict to the case that $R$ is a sufficiently generic irrational multiple of the self-dual radius so that the only choice of $N$ and $M$ which leads to degeneracies is $N=M=0$.
 We will label the primaries that are current algebra descendants of the vacuum by $|[J,J']\rangle$, where $J,J'=0,1,2,\cdots$.
 The full set of Virasoro primaries in this theory then consists of the states given in Table 1.